 The university is proud of its current heritage-sensitive interventions into the landscape of Darlington.
 The old school is being restored, and will become the focus of a natural amphitheatre being created nearby, to be called Maze Green.
 Here the landscape designers intend to plant lemon-scented gums in the area where Hutchinson once had his Golden Grove estate.
 And over at the 'back end' of what is now called the 'Darlington Campus', at the corner of Shepherd and Lander streets, a boardwalk has been created across a wetland that captures rainfall runoff from surrounding tennis courts and pavements.
 This is used to water some of the university's gardens, with excess flows going back into Blackwattle Bay.

-James Coleman Pty Ltd, 'Darlington and the University of Sydney: a report to the Council of the Municipality of South Sydney …', 1976
+James Colman Pty Ltd, 'Darlington and the University of Sydney: a report to the Council of the Municipality of South Sydney …', 1976

 Therese Kenyon, Under a Hot Tin Roof:Art, Passion and Politics at the Tin Sheds Art Workshop, Sydney, State Library of NSW Press/Power Publications, Sydney, 1995